AnnaPoltavskaya/ulx_scan/README.md

 2. Collects NFT metadata of the specific packages, writes in to the JSON Object
 3. Records a page screenshot
 4. Saves collected metadata and screenshots into a previously created folder with the current date on a local repository.
+5. Iside project folder should be created file with name "package_ids.txt" inside this file each package ID it is new string as eg:
+   1 package ID
+   2 package ID
+6. Inside project folder should be created ".env" file with next variable inside:
+   PTPIF=/Users/username/folder/to/project/package_ids.txt
+   RESULT_BASE_DIRECTORY=/Users/username/folder/to/project_results/ULXscan_NFT_Packages_results/
 For now, you can launch this app manually using Intellij Idea, but future updates will allow the app to launch automatically using Crontab.